 Time: 11:00-16:00

-Today’s session builds on the practical foundations we built last month, and further equips you with the tools and knowledge you will need to lead a youth group.
+Today’s session kickstarts the practical element of leadership and equips you with the tools and knowledge you will need to lead a youth group.
 As we approach the time when you will be involved in (or leading!) your parish’s youth ministry, you will feel ever more equipped to develop projects, run sessions, and bring young people to an encounter with Christ.

 We will cover the ‘Four Fs’ of a great youth session, and will learn about how to construct a session from beginning to end in the planning stages.